CSC-275/PigDice3/README.md

 ## Directions
-Create a derived class named NewGame.
-The NewGame class should include string variables for each players full name, each player's score, and reuse the Game class defined in Pig Dice 2.0.
+Create a derived class named <b>NewGame</b>.
+The <b>NewGame</b> class should include string variables for each players full name, each player's score, and reuse through inheritance, the Game class defined in Pig Dice 2.0.

 <b>Note: Your solution must recreate the <i>exact</i> user interface shown below.</b>